Faith To Go Podcast: Being Open

 Watch this video together and then use the discussion questions below to reflect as a family.

-What types of people does Jesus reach out to?
+3) What type of people does Jesus reach out to?

-What sorts of things does Jesus teach about?
+4) What does Jesus try to teach us?

 Prayer- Thank you for this time of waiting